JakeRoggenbuck/component/README.md

 Note that the symbol `>` is used in code example to show that these expressions are being put into a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) and evaluated.
 These symbols at the start of the expression are not apart of the syntax.

+The code for Component and Basis use the same lexer.
+Component is mainly different because it has a different syntax.
+The lexer for basis was written generally enough that this code can be shared.
+It also helps that Basis is a math language inspired by postfix notation but not exclusively postfix notation.

 ## Basic Math Operations

 ```